 Inland capture fisheries and aquaculture are an integral part of nutrition security and livelihoods for large numbers of people globally (Welcomme et al. 2010; Hall et al. 2013; Tidwell and Allan 2001; Youn et al. 2014) and are increasingly vulnerable to climate change and competing land and water use (Allison et al. 2009; Youn et al. 2014).
-Future production may increase in some high-latitude regions (low confidence) but production is likely to decline in low latitude regions under future warming (high confidence)(Brander and Keith 2015; Brander 2007).
-However over-exploitation and degradation of rivers has resulted in a decreasing trend in contribution of capture fisheries to protein security in comparison to managed aquaculture (Welcomme et al. 2010).
-Aquaculture however competes for land and water resources with many negative ecological and environmental impacts (Verdegem and Bosma 2009; Tidwell and Allan 2001).
-Inland capture fisheries are undervalued in national and regional food security, ecosystem services and economy, are data deficient and are neglected in terms of supportive policies at national levels and absent in Sustainable Development Goals (Cooke et al. 2016; Hall et al. 2013; Lynch et al. 2016).
-Revival of sustainable capture fisheries and converting aquaculture to
+Future production may increase in some high-latitude regions (low confidence) but production is likely to decline in low-latitude regions under future warming (high confidence) (Brander and Keith 2015; Brander 2007).
+However over-exploitation and degradation of rivers has resulted in a decreasing trend in the contribution of capture fisheries to protein security in comparison to managed aquaculture (Welcomme et al. 2010).
+Aquaculture, however, competes for land and water resources with many negative ecological and environmental impacts (Verdegem and Bosma 2009; Tidwell and Allan 2001).
+Inland capture fisheries are undervalued in national and regional food security, ES and economy, are data deficient and are neglected in terms of supportive policies at national levels, and absent in SDGs (Cooke et al. 2016; Hall et al. 2013; Lynch et al. 2016).
+Revival of sustainable capture fisheries and converting aquaculture to environmentally less-damaging management regimes, is likely to succeed with the following measures: investment in recognition of their importance, improved valuation and assessment, secure tenure and adoption of social, ecological and technological guidelines, upstream-downstream river basin cooperation, and maintenance of ecological flow regimes in rivers (Youn et al. 2014; Mostert et al. 2007; Ziv et al. 2012; Hurlbert and Gupta 2016; Poff et al. 2003; Thomas 1996; FAO 2015a).